Supporting local business throughout the works

 Level of Financial Contribution

 To ensure that the fund operates in an effective way and works for the largest number of businesses as possible, there are some limits on the level of financial contribution that each individual business can qualify for:

-- Maximum number of single payments to each affected business over the construction period:2
+- Maximum number of single payments to each affected business over the construction period:3

 - Maximum amount paid out in any single payment £3000

-- There will be a minimum waiting time of three months between each application
+- There will be a minimum waiting time of three months between the processing of each application.

 Apply for support